jadecobra/python_tdd_exercises/source/truth_table/test_truth_table_tests.rst

     def logical_false():
         return None

   16 failed, 4 passed, simple again.
-I am getting it.
-The terminal_ shows :ref:`AttributeError<what causes AttributeError?>`
+I am getting it. the terminal_ is your friend and shows :ref:`AttributeError<what causes AttributeError?>`

   .. code-block:: python